Madame-Aehm/CAB-Project-3-Spikes/spike14/resources/notes.md

   )
 }
 ```
-- We can manually put this component into every page, but if we instead put it on the App.js file outside the **&lt;Routes&gt;** component, you'll notice that it will be on every page.
+- We could manually put this component into every page, but if we instead put it on the App.js file outside the **&lt;Routes&gt;** component, you'll notice that it will be on every page.

 - How can we indicate to our user which page they're on in React, since the same component is rendered across multiple pages?
 One way is to use React Router's **useLocation** hook.
 We can get information about the current page by assigning it to a variable, and logging it to the console.
 One property is **pathname** - this shows you the current page URL.
 We can then create some conditional style or className attributes on our **&lt;Link&gt;** component.
 A nice clean way to do this is to use a **Ternary Operator**.
 Think of this as a shorter way of writing an if.. else.. statement!
 The first 'statement' is the 'if' followed by a **question mark** ( **?** ), and the value to be supplied if that statement is _true_.
 This is then followed by a **colon** ( **:** ), and the value to be supplied if the initial statement is _false_. eg: